Old Bethpage Village Restoration

 Visit Old Bethpage Village to see these buildings and others and allow yourself to be transported into an earlier time in the history of Long Island and New York.

 at Old Bethpage Village

 IN 2007, THE COUNTY INTRODUCED the Restoration Farm at Old Bethpage Village.
 The farm, which is operated by a private business, Restoration Farmers, employs sustainable, organic agricultural principles and follows the "Farmer's Pledge" of the Northeast Organic Farming Association of New York.
 The farm itself is 7 acres and is located at the southern tip of the Village.
-The farm's produce is available to the public through a farm stand in the Village parking lot ( Wednesdays
+The farm's produce is available to the public through a farm stand at the entrance to the Restoration Farm at 14 Bethpage-Sweet Hollow Road (Spagnoli Road) (Wednesdays

 noon, June 2 through